logo estivill sleep clinic

 Confusional awakening

 It is characterized by a state of confusion and disorientation upon awakening, which can occur during the night or early in the morning.
-The person may be disoriented, disoriented in time or space, and have difficulty speaking or understanding the speech of others.
+The person may be disoriented in time or space, and may have difficulty speaking or understanding the speech of others.
 They may also experience amnesia for the episode.

 Somnambulism